 The standard of medical facilities and care in Malta is generally good.
 But, if you become seriously ill or injured, you may need to be evacuated to the United Kingdom or another European country for treatment.
 Medical evacuation and treatment could be very expensive.

-Malta and Australia are signatories to a reciprocal health care agreement which covers travellers for up to six months from their date of arrival in Malta.
-The agreement provides Australians with access to government medical facilities and care but does not provide for ongoing treatment of existing health conditions.
+Malta and Australia have a reciprocal health care agreement.
+The agreement covers you for up to six months after you arrive in Malta.
+It gives you access to government medical facilities and care but does not provide for ongoing treatment of existing health conditions.
 The Reciprocal Health Care Agreement does not replace the need for private travel health insurance.
 See the

 Department of Human Services website for more information.